-- Before you begin working in treated areas, you will receive training about the risks of pesticide exposure, poisoning symptoms, first aid, and ways to protect yourself.
-The training must be provided in a manner you can understand.
-A qualified trainer must be present to answer your questions.
-This training must be provided every 12 months.
-You can request a record of your training, and take it with you to other establishments.
+- Before you begin working in areas that have been treated with pesticides, you must receive training about the risks of pesticide poisoning, the symptoms, first aid, and ways to protect yourself.
+The training must be provided in a language/manner that you can understand.
+A qualified trainer must be present at the training to answer any questions you may have.
+This training must be provided once a year.
+You can request a record of your training, and take it with you to other jobs.

-- Your employer will tell you where to find the following things on each establishment where you work.
+- Your employer must tell you where to find these things on each establishment where you work.
 They should be freely accessible during work hours:

-- pesticide safety poster at a central location,
+- A pesticide safety poster at a central location,

-- Your employer will tell you which fields or areas you must avoid when entry is restricted because of pesticides.
+- Your employer must tell you which fields or areas to avoid when entry is restricted because of recent pesticide use.
 They might tell you verbally at the beginning of your shift, or they might post warning signs.

-- If you have to enter treated areas before the restricted-entry interval (REI) has expired, your employer will give you extra information and personal protective equipment.
+- Some pesticides have a restricted-entry interval (REI) which is the amount of time after a pesticide application when people cannot enter.
+If you have to enter treated areas before the restricted-entry interval (REI) has expired, your employer must give you extra information and personal protective equipment.

-- Your employer will keep workers and others away from pesticide application equipment while pesticides are being used.
-The distance is 100 feet for air-blast sprayers and aerial applications.
-The distance varies depending on the type of application.
+- Your employer must keep workers and others away from pesticide application equipment while pesticides are being used.

 - enter treated areas early (before the REI expires)